xNickyDev/Forkman/src/ANNOUNCEMENTS.md

 - `-help` cannot return info regarding commands.
 Right now only the `page` parameter is working.
 - The **Language** field of `-clan` displays the country code instead of the actual language.
 This is a temporary solution until the issue is resolved.
 - Clicking trough clan pages from `-clan` can sometimes cause the bot to crash.
 At this point we don't know what the problem is nor how we can fix it.
 If you encounter this issue, please contact us **immediately**!
+> Found an unknown bug?
+Join our [Support Server](https://discord.gg/DEEZY5cwpy) to report it to us!